 If I Make A Noise, Will It Scare The Mouse Away?

 The short answer is yes.
-But what kind of noise will scare mice away?
+But what noise scares mice away?

-I know from experience that noise will scare mice away.
+I know from experience that certain noises will scare mice away.
 Even a small shuffle of a foot will cause the mice to pay attention.

 Here I am going to look at some common noises that will scare mice away.